The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

-Before continuing we note that there can be an easy confusion of the node subscript notation that the reader has to be aware of.
-This internal processing time is a property of node $v_j$ as a 'winning' signal activates it as per the competitive refractory dynamics model.
+Before continuing we note that there is a potential source of confusion with regards to the node subscript notation that the reader has to be aware of.
+This internal processing time is a property of node $v_j$ as a 'winning' signal activates it as per the competitive refractory model.
 However, it affects the signaling latency of a signal outputted by $v_j$ traveling along the edges it connects to downstream nodes.
 But in the context of signals leaving $v_j$ its subscript in effect changes to $v_i$ because it is now an input into the nodes it connects to.
 The subscript notation is of course relative to the context of the individual $v_i$,$v_j$ node pairs under consideration.
 This is the mathematical equivalence of the relative usage of the terms 'presynaptic' and 'postsynaptic' when considering biological neuronal signaling.
 We attempt to be as clear and explicit as possible regarding this distinction in the mathematical description that follows.

-We can now extend Definition \ref{def:tjmag} more explicitly in the following form: \begin{definition} Let $t_j$ be the time at which an activated node $v_j$ outputs a signal.
+Let $t_j$ be the time at which an activated node $v_j$ outputs a signal.
 With a slight abuse of notation we write $|t_j|$ to define the magnitude or period of the internal dynamic processing time by $v_j$.
-This is the time between when a 'winning' signal $H_j[v^*_i] \leadsto v_j$ arrives at $v_j$ with a latency $\bar{\tau}_{ij}$ starting at an observation time $T_o$, or equivalently a latency $\tau_{ij}$ if $T_o = t_i$, and when $v_j$ actually sends out an output. \end{definition}
+This is the time between when a 'winning' signal $H_j[v^*_i] \leadsto v_j$ arrives at $v_j$ with a latency $\bar{\tau}_{ij}$ starting at an observation time $T_o$, or equivalently a latency $\tau_{ij}$ if $T_o = t_i$, and when $v_j$ actually sends out an output.